momolabo7/portfolio/content/blog/20210324_shortcomings_of_return_by_value_c_style_constructors.md

   - Documentation
 ---

 Recently, while coding on my personal C/C++ game engine project, I ran into a surprising shortcoming of functions that returns an object by value.
+This was when I was still trying to keep things consistant in my project and went for a functional-programming style.

 <!--more-->

-There are generally two simple ways to modify an object in C/C++ through plain functions.
+Consider that there are generally two simple ways to modify an object in C/C++ through plain functions.

 Returning by value:
 ```cpp